 The American Psychological Association (APA) has found that money is the top cause of stress in the United States.
 At the same time, research from the CDC suggests that 26% of people report being burnt out by work and that work stress is a significant source of health-related conditions.
 That’s why preventing burnout and enjoying financial freedom are such substantial benefits.

-If you are considering adopting Lean FIRE, here are a few tips and strategies to help you get started.
+If you are considering adopting Lean FIRE, here are 5 tips and strategies to help you get started:

 Get a handle on where your money comes from and where it is currently going.
 Track all your cash flows (in and out) to develop a realistic picture of your current lifestyle.

 Build a spending plan that will allow you to cover all your current expenses.
-Then track it closely.
+Then, track it closely.
 Was it realistic?
 If so, bravo, you are on your way.
 If not, keep adjusting until you find the budget that works for you.
 To simplify the process, consider using a budgeting app so you can stay on top of your expenses in real time.

 Once you find a workable budget that will allow you to cover your current costs, determine how to aggressively cut back on them and save the difference.
 Our most significant expenses tend to be student loans, homes, cars, children, and travel.
 If you are serious about pursuing Lean FIRE, you will want to take a long hard look at each of these.

-For example, if you work remotely, you may be able to move to an area with a lower cost of living and cheaper real estate can really boost your savings.
+For example, if you work remotely, consider geographic arbitrage to significantly cut your living expenses.
+Moving to an area with a lower cost of living and cheaper real estate can really boost your savings.
 Plus, if you no longer have to commute, you might not even need a car!